Total pageviews

 _________________________________________________________________________________

-The white gold wedding ring to the left, the men’s ring, shows an image of a feather stylized in a somewhat angular fashion; it is the feather of Gekek, the Hawk.
-The ring to the right, its more fluent design depicting the feather of Migizi the eagle, is the ladies’ ring.
-The hawk feather embodying Gekek’s virtues like reflection, deliberation, and foresight, and the eagle feather representing Migizi’s courage, strength, and preknowledge, complement each other in a symbolic way; just like future partners for life are supposed to complete each other, physically as well as spiritually.
+The white gold ring to the left shows an image of a feather stylized in a somewhat angular fashion; it's the feather of Gekek, the Hawk.
+Then there is the ring to the right, whose more fluent design depicts the feather of Migizi the eagle.
+The hawk feather embodying Gekek’s virtues like reflection, deliberation, and foresight, and the eagle feather representing Migizi’s courage, strength, and preknowledge, complement each other in a symbolic way; just like partners for life are supposed to complete each other, physically as well as spiritually.
 Additionally, both feathers of the rings also symbolize the Spiritual and/or Academic Learning Path that we, as humans, although very individual to every one of us, must follow together as we walk the Road of Life toward a happy and rewarding life and toward a bright future for our children and grandchildren (see also the below images, a painting and a triptych canvas by Simone McLeod).

 _______________________________________________________________________________